Cervical Spine Syndrome: Symptoms, Causes and Routine

 You can find all of these exercises explained in detail in our article on cervical spine exercises for home.

-Physiotherapeutic mobilization and manipulation of the cervical spine can provide short-term pain relief and improve range of motion.
+Physiotraining-based mobilization and manipulation of the cervical spine can provide short-term pain support and improve range of motion.
 Most effective when combined with active exercise (Jull et al., 2002).

 3. Medication

-- NSAIDs (ibuprofen, diclofenac): Short-term use for acute pain, not as long-term therapy
+- NSAIDs (ibuprofen, diclofenac): Short-term use for acute pain, not as long-term training

 - Muscle relaxants: For severe muscle tension, time-limited